catid/blog2022/content/posts/pack10.md

 This means that some of the bits of each pixel are repeated, but this is intentional!
 The idea is that the low bits are useless if we lose any of the high bits.
 By packing  an extra 4 bits at the bottom of the high bits we are adding a large +/- 16 buffer for error in the video encode, and in practice at high quality encodes this is sufficient.
 Especially considering that the high bits of the pixel tend to change much slower across the image.

 The final step is to fold the low bits to avoid sharp transitions due to the truncation.
-For example, if the input data goes: 254, 255, 0, 1, 2...
+For example, if the input data goes: 1022, 1023, 0, 1, 2...
 This will compress poorly with a video encoder because these sharp transitions spread energy across the whole DCT/DST and get quantized heavily leading to ringing artifacts around these edges.
-So to greatly improve the quality, we fold these so that the above sequence becomes: 254, 255, 255, 254, 253...
+So to greatly improve the quality, we fold these so that the above sequence becomes: 1022, 1023, 1023, 1022, 1021...
+This step cuts the average pixel error about in half and is very important.

 The folding process in pseudo-code is simply: